ogusarenko/mke-docs/content/docs/migrate-from-MKE-3.md

 To resolve the issue, ensure that:

-- The MKE 3 source is version 3.7.12 or later.
+- The MKE 3 source is the latest 3.7.x or 3.8.x release.
 - The ``calico_kdd`` flag in the MKE 3 configuration file is set to `true`.
 - The configuration is applied to the MKE 3 cluster.